alexsohn1126/alexsohn1126/README.md

 ##### canuck-carto

-This compiles over 200,000 businesses in Canada, and helps Canadians find Canadian/local stores and businesses in a single map.
+This website made with React/nodejs helps Canadians find Canadian/local stores and businesses across 200,000 datapoints in a single map.
 Check it out at [canuckcarto.ca](https://canuckcarto.ca/)

 #### Links
 [Linkedin](https://www.linkedin.com/in/moohaeng-sohn/)